eellak/gsoc2019-ltsp/man/ltsp-image.8.md

-the server (e.g. all x86_64), and that the server can't be a "full blown server" with LDAP and Apache and a lot of other services, without taking care to disable those services on the clients with the RM_SYSTEM_SERVICES directive of client.conf.
+the server (e.g. all x86_64), and that the server can't be a "full blown server" with LDAP and Apache and a lot of other services, without taking care to disable those services on the clients with the RM_SYSTEM_SERVICES parameter of ltsp.conf.
 Note that RM_SYSTEM_SERVICES already includes Apache and MySQL and a few other popular services that we don't want in LTSP clients, so it's not a problem if you install Apache on the LTSP server.